intel/tmix-security/README.md

         })
 ```

 ### Example: Changing Permissions, Clearing the Cache

-tmix-secuirty caches permissions retrieved from URLs; if your frontend application changes the permissions object and you want to re-retrieve permissions, clear the URL cache with:
+tmix-security caches permissions retrieved from URLs; if your frontend application changes the permissions object and you want to re-retrieve permissions, clear the URL cache with:
 ```
 	tmixSecurity.clearPermissionsCache();
 ```